 Its indoor setting lacks the charm of the city's more majestic outdoor options, but it's much easier to wrangle a big group of kids here than it is anywhere else.
 And for parents who aren't skaters themselves, there's plenty of rink-side seating and the temperature is comfortably warm.

 BEST IN QUEENS

 City Ice Pavilion

 47-32 32nd Pl., nr.
 47th Ave., Long Island City; 718-706-6667

-Sure it's another indoor rink that lacks some charm, but it's convenient for drivers and riders of the 7 train.
-And unlike the World Ice Arena in Corona Park, this one's topped off with a white bubble-dome that makes skating here more aesthetically pleasing that most indoor options.
+Sure, it's another indoor rink that lacks some charm, but it's convenient for drivers and riders of the 7 train.
+And unlike the World Ice Arena in Corona Park, this one's topped off with a white bubble dome that makes skating here more aesthetically pleasing than at most indoor options.